LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-add-applause-button-for-jekyll-post.md

   path: /assets/img/2020-12-21/post_end.png
 ---

-When I revisted the [hydejack's offical site](https://hydejack.com/showcase/lazyren/), I noticed little [clapping button](https://help.medium.com/hc/en-us/articles/115011350967-Claps) that set at the end of the post.<br>
+When I revisited the [Hydejack official site](https://hydejack.com/showcase/lazyren/), I noticed little [clapping button](https://help.medium.com/hc/en-us/articles/115011350967-Claps) that set at the end of the post.<br>
 It seems good idea to have light-cost (compare to commenting) way to communicate with visitors.
 So I gave some research on it and finally made it as above.

 <!--more-->

-[@qwtel](https://github.com/qwtelhttps://github.com/qwtel), the author of this jekyll theme provides a nice [applause button service](https://getclaps.dev/), but unfortunatelly, $5 per month is too expensive to pay for this small blog.
+[@qwtel](https://github.com/qwtelhttps://github.com/qwtel), the author of this jekyll theme provides a nice [applause button service](https://getclaps.dev/), but unfortunately, $5 per month is too expensive to pay for this small blog.

 So I ended up with [applause](https://applause-button.com/).
 Which is free, ([donation](https://opencollective.com/applause-button) for a good service is always an option.) and easy-to-install.(not 100% true, if you ask me.
 I couldn't find good guideline on how to customize it.)